metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Describes the data that is passed between local state instances.

 The format used to represent the data here is JSON.
 The actual format used in a specific implementation will be implementation-dependent.
-Defining a standard format for exchange between participants and / or generation orchestrator is outside the scope of this document.
+Defining a standard format for exchange between participants and / or generation coordinator is outside the scope of this document.

 ### Generation notification

-Sent by the generation orchestrator to potential participants in the generation in [this step](#initiation-by-the-orchestrator).
+Sent by the generation coordinator to potential participants in the generation in [this step](#initiation-by-the-coordinator).

 MUST contain: